First-home-buyer affordability by suburb (NSW, 2026)

 In every suburb here the unit median sits under NSW's $800,000 first-home-buyer stamp-duty exemption, so an eligible buyer pays $0 duty on a median-priced unit — which is why units are usually the realistic entry point.
 Houses mostly sit above the $1,000,000 concession cap, so they attract full duty.
 One to watch is Campbelltown, where the house median sits right at the cap edge.

-Median data: 12-month medians to February 2026, computed from NSW Government property-sales records through an open pipeline validated against the major data providers (within ~2%).
+Median data: 12-month medians to February 2026, computed from NSW Government property-sales records through an open pipeline validated against the major data providers (within about 2%).
 Stamp duty computed from current NSW transfer-duty rates (same engine as our stamp-duty calculator).
 See our full data methodology.
 Not financial advice — eligibility is determined by the relevant state revenue office and your lender.